RavensbourneWebMedia/Web-development-workshop/sessions/05/README.md

 Remember, the final deadline for this (together with other, bigger projects) is the 10th of June but we'll check on your progress on this every month.
 -->

-### Install MAMP

-Download and install [MAMP](https://www.mamp.info/en/downloads) (the free version, not the PRO).

-MAMP is an app that allows you to run a **Web server** on your computer, so that you can develop websites *locally*.

-You'll need MAMP to develop and test WordPress websites on your computer.

-### Install WordPress *locally*!

-Google how to do it and then follow the instructions to install WordPress on your local Web server.

 ### Blog